Letter from our CEO

 - Connect with others.
 Talk with people you trust about your concerns and how you are feeling.

-You can find more information about managing anxiety and stress here.
+You can find more information about managing anxiety and stress on the CDC website.

 The NC Department of Health and Human Services (NC DHHS) has and continues to develop resources to assist all North Carolinians.
 Visit www.ncdhhs.gov/coronavirus for reliable, up-to-date information.

 Included on this page is helpful information for: